patricklafrance/wmfnext-shell/README.md

 > To learn more about the `bootstrap.tsx` file, read the following [article](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).

-👉 In the `boostrap.tsx` file, instanciate the shell `Runtime` and load the remote module.
+👉 Then, in the `boostrap.tsx` file, instanciate the shell `Runtime` and load the remote module.

 ```tsx
 // host - boostrap.tsx